Kraven The Hunter Trailer and retconning popular characters

 “not an alien, or a wizard.
 He’s just a hunter, a human with conviction.
 An animal lover and a protector of the natural world.
 He’s a very, very cool character.”

 My confusion comes with the drastic change in the characterization of Kraven The Hunter.
-He’s a straightforward villain, not an anti-hero.
+He’s a fairly straightforward villain, not an anti-hero.
 You can probably make a case for both Venom and Morbius being anti-heroes at some point in their comics tenure (also, both solo Sony Spider-Man spin-off films).
 Unless Mr. Thomas is entirely unaware of what he filmed, he’s a pretty reliable source for how Kraven is portrayed, and so far, it doesn’t sound like Kraven at all.

 Kraven in name alone